InAbsentia/vscode-exunit/README.md

 ## Features

-Run your Elixir project's ExUnit tests in VS Code's terminal:
+Run your Elixir project's ExUnit tests in VS Code's terminal.

+Access the available commands using `⌘-/Ctrl-⇧-p` (no default keybindings):

-1. Run only the test under the cursor
+1. ExUnit: Run test under cursor
-1. Run only the active test file
+1. ExUnit: Run the current test file
-1. Run all tests in your current app (child app when in an umbrella)
+1. ExUnit: Run all tests in current app
+   - Child app when in an umbrella
+   - Full app when not in an umbrella
-1. Run all tests in your umbrella app
+1. ExUnit: Run all tests in umbrella app
-1. Re-run the most recent command (persists across restarts)
+1. ExUnit: Re-run the previous test
+   - Run the same command in the same app directory
+   - Persists across restarts

 ## Requirements

-You must have an Elixir test or code file open and active in your editor workspace and the file must be inside an Elixir project (has a `mix.exs` file).
+You must have an Elixir test or code file open and active in your editor workspace and the file must be inside an Elixir project with a `mix.exs` file.
-It won't work with standalone `.exs` files.
+It won't work with standalone `.ex{s}` files.

 ## Extension Settings